vibdev/canvas-kit/API_PATTERN_GUIDELINES.md

-### Prop spread behavior
+#### Prop spread behavior

 - Extend the interface of the primary element/component in your component (e.g. `export interface InputProps extends React.InputHTMLAttributes<HTMLInputElement>`)
 - Intentionally destructure your props so that every prop is assigned.
-This allows us to use spread the way I think it was intended.
+This allows you to use spread the way it was intended.

 ```
 interface ButtonProps extends React.ButtonHTMLAttributes<HTMLButtonElement> {